lgnbhl/lgnbhl/README.md

 I'm Félix, an R developer and data scientist.

-Some R packages I developed:
+My R packages mostly focus on improving user experience in R Shiny and easing access to Swiss statistics from R.

 **R Shiny**
 - [reactRouter](https://felixluginbuhl.com/reactRouter/): use ‘React Router’ to provide multi-page navigation without a server in ‘shiny’ and ‘Quarto’